legendarycode3/nft-smart-contract/README.md

 ## Architecture
-The project follows a modular architecture that separates NFT logic,
+The project follows a modular architecture that separates NFT logic, deployment automation,